/**

 Interactive Exploration

-Watch BPE tokenization in action.
+Watch BPE tokenization step by step.
 Type text and see how it gets broken into tokens through iterative pair merging.

-Note: This demo uses a simplified, pre-defined set of common English merge rules (not dynamically computed).
-A real tokenizer would learn merges from a training corpus, but the mechanism is identical.
+This interactive demo uses a simplified, pre-defined set of common English merge rules — not dynamically computed merges.
+A real tokenizer learns merges from a training corpus, but the mechanism shown here is identical.
+The Python implementation above (BPETokenizer) demonstrates actual BPE training.

 TipTry This